 Hours: Tues-Thur 4pm-2am, Fri 12pm-2am, Sat-Sun 2pm-2am, Mon Closed

 2. Little Felix

 Little Felix is the 1920’s themed bar you didn’t know you needed in your life.
 Housed in a very small space, this is more of a date night spot than one for a pub crawl.
-Here you can find your traditional cocktails, as well as offering a slew of their own creations.
-And you can’t go wrong with their snack’s menu.
+At this Sydney bar, you’ll find your traditional cocktails, as well as offering a slew of their own creations.
+They also host a snack menu that you simply can’t miss.